 Indicators can be presented in many forms.
 They may be a number value for a point in time, such as the percentages of different land uses in a country on a specific date.
 Many indicators are presented as a time series of measurements or values, which could be shown in a table or graph.
 Indicators can also be presented in map form, such as colour-coding a map of areas within a country according to the indicator value for each area.
 Also, indigenous peoples and local communities may have community-based monitoring systems and indicators often used as tools to manage biodiversity and ecosystem services and to document their resources.
 For instance, these indicators can be used to identify and assess the status of cultural keystone species.

-In a national ecosystem assessment it is recommended to choose and use indicators as tools to help answer the key policy questions, which are generally identified at the scoping stage.
+In a national ecosystem assessment, it is recommended to choose and use indicators as tools to help answer the key policy questions, which are generally identified at the scoping stage.
 It is recommended that the definition of the key questions (and therefore the choice and use of indicators) is guided by a conceptual framework for the assessment (Figure 1) and broad consultation with relevant stakeholders.
 The IPBES conceptual framework can be a starting point for the development of an assessment-specific framework.

 Note that indicators require a data source.
 The data is analysed, summarised, and communicated as an indicator for the question or topic of concern.
 Sometimes the data or a measurement can simply be used in its original form, when it is a direct measurement of the subject of interest, such as statistics about the area of forest to report on forest cover.